share-up/share-up.github.io/index.md

 ---
-layout: default
+layout: index
-title: "Maintenence"
+title: "Welcome"
+header: Welcome to ShARE UP
+about: ShARE is a consultancy for students
 ---

-Our website is under construction.
-We'll be here soon with our new site!